lsst-ts/ts_phosim/README.md

 ## 5. Command Line Task

-- **opdCloseLoop.py**: Closed-loop simulation in the optical path difference (OPD) level, which means the wavefront estimation pipeline (WEP) is not considered.
+- **opdCloseLoop.py**: Close-loop simulation in the optical path difference (OPD) level, which means the wavefront estimation pipeline (WEP) is not considered.
+- **comcamCloseLoop.py**: Close-loop simulation of commissioning camera.
+There are 9 stars on the center of each CCD.

 ## 6. Build the Document